Road Closures in Canterbury

 Want to know when roadworks are about to appear on your commute?

-Create a free Route Guardian alert for your journey and get notified before you even leave the driveway.
+Set up a free route alert for your journey and get notified before you even leave the driveway.
 Arrive on time, every time.